-Are some things too complex NOT to have happened by chance?
+Are some things so complex they could not have been designed, and had to have happened by chance?

 "They end by simply noting that all other instances of flying (hot air balloons, dirigibles, fixed wing aircraft, rotary wing aircraft, and rockets) are the result of conscious design.
 Is it not reasonable to assume that biological flight is also the result of conscious design?"